WWE boss Vince McMahon accused of sexual assault and trafficking in new lawsuit

 - WWE merged last year with the mixed martial arts company UFC.
 Both companies are now owned by TKO Group Holdings.

-The Connecticut federal court suit by Janel Grant, which alleges McMahon directed her to have sex with a WWE "superstar" and other men, seeks to void a nondisclosure agreement that Grant says she reached with McMahon in 2022.
-She said he agreed to pay her $3 million as part of the deal.
+The suit by Janel Grant — which alleges McMahon directed her to have sex with a WWE "superstar" and other men — seeks to void a nondisclosure agreement that Grant said she reached with McMahon in 2022.
+She said he agreed to pay her $3 million as part of that deal.

-The suit says McMahon only paid her $1 million, "but failed to make any further payments."
+The suit says McMahon paid her $1 million "but failed to make any further payments."
 Grant was one of several women who received payouts from McMahon over the years.

-In addition to McMahon, the suit names WWE and John Laurinaitis, the former head of talent relations and general manager, as defendants.
+In addition to the 78-year-old McMahon, the suit filed in U.S. District Court in Connecticut names WWE and John Laurinaitis, the former head of talent relations and general manager, as defendants.

-The suit comes six months after federal lawsuit enforcement agents executed a search warrant on McMahon and served him with a grand jury subpoena as part of an investigation into McMahon's millions of dollars of payments to women after allegations of sexual misconduct.
+The complaint comes six months after federal law enforcement agents executed a search warrant on McMahon and served him with a grand jury subpoena as part of an investigation into McMahon's payment of millions of dollars to multiple women after allegations of sexual misconduct.

+McMahon last March paid WWE $17.4 million to cover costs related to a probe of the payouts by a law firm retained by the company.

 The complaint says McMahon befriended Grant, who was his neighbor in an apartment building, in 2019 after learning from the building's resident manager that her parents had died and that she was looking for a job.